Lakeside High School (2022)

 Our staff has grown continuously through this process.
 We have attended several PLC at Work institutes and have learned a great deal from our Solution Tree coaches and associates.
 We also continue to learn from each other and from teachers in other schools and districts.
 During the 2019-2020 school year, teams and administrators from our school collaborated with other schools across the state to create a statewide resource for schools to address learning loss caused by the COVID-19 school closures.
 As we continue to learn and grow, our staff members feel more confident sharing knowledge with their counterparts in other schools.
 However, more than anything else, our staff feels more confident in the level of instruction being provided to our students!

 With this revitalized confidence in the level of learning, our staff is working to transition from a points-given grading system to a grading approach rooted in standards and skills.
 While traditional letter grades will still be issued, our staff is in the process of ensuring that all grades are reflective of standards and learning targets instead of non-academic performance measures.
 Furthermore, we have changed our grading policy to simply be semester grades.
 Historically, students’ grades were composed of two quarters--weighted at 40% each--and then a semester test--weighted at 20%.
-Beginning in the 2022-23 school year, student grades will be cumulative throughout the entire semester.
-This will allow our staff to better re-assess and ensure that grades are reflective of student learning and not student learning that took place in an arbitrary time period.
+Now, student grades are cumulative throughout the entire semester.
+This allows our staff to better re-assess and ensure that grades are reflective of student learning and not student learning that took place in an arbitrary time period.

 - #2 Best Places to Teach in Arkansas (2022)